yoavram/mamba/README.md

 ### Overview

+This project runs density-based evolutionary simulations.
+It was developed by
-This project runs density-based evolutionary simulations used by [Yoav Ram](http://www.yoavram.com) and Lilach Hadany at the [Hadany Lab](http://hadanylab.com) at Tel Aviv University.
+[Yoav Ram](http://www.yoavram.com) and Lilach Hadany at the [Hadany Lab](http://hadanylab.com) at Tel Aviv University.
 Yoav is now at IDC Herzliya.

+The project was used for the paper:

+> Ram and Hadany, 2019.
+Evolution of stress-induced mutagenesis in the presence of horizontal gene transfer.
+The American Naturalist, 194:1.
+DOI: 10.1086/703457.

 The project is hosted on [GitHub](https://github.com/yoavram/mamba).